Britain faces major obstacles to RBS break-up plan

-LONDON, June 20 (Reuters) - Britain would face big obstacles to a break up of state-controlled Royal Bank of Scotland and such a step might not achieve its ultimate aim of boosting lending to the economy, analysts and investors said.
+LONDON (Reuters) - Britain would face big obstacles to a break up of state-controlled Royal Bank of Scotland (RBS.L) and such a step might not achieve its ultimate aim of boosting lending to the economy, analysts and investors said.

 Britain’s government has come under pressure to consider splitting the 82 percent state-owned bank partly because prospects for returning it to private ownership soon still seem remote five years on from its 45.5 billion pound ($71.25 billion) rescue in the financial crisis.